szabgab/perlweekly/README.md

 * add sponsors, if there are any
 * Copy the section of events from the previous edition, and update it (remove old, add new)
 * Run the `bin/metacpan.pl` to get the latest statistics and update src/metacpan.txt
+* Run the `bin/stats.pl` to get the latest statistics.

 * Run `bin/tidy_json.pl` to make the source JSON files unified.
 * Update Perl Tidy: `cpanm Code::TidyAll  Perl::Tidy`